Session cache warning after upgrade to 9.1.0

 Applying the ob_*-fix is only a partial resolve for me, as only the first appearance of the message shown in the screenshot is surpressed, where the second one (and also the one appearing on top of the left column after selecting a specific table) keeps to be there.

-#8 Updated by Jigal van Hemert 12 months ago
+#8 Updated by Jigal van Hemert about 1 year ago

 Also testing it in PHP 7.1.12 on TYPO3 8.7.16-dev didn't reproduce the issue.